 It is, however, likely that good recording/communication practice between communicating parties will require the communication of associated human readable elements.
 Guidance is therefore provided for the following circumstances:

-B.4.2.2 Single code SNOMED CT EExpression associated with a valid SNOMED CT DDescription
+B.4.2.2 Single code SNOMED CT expression associated with a valid SNOMED CT description

-Where a TTerm of a valid DDescription for the communicated SNOMED CT ConceptId has been selected to make the originating record entry, or where communicating parties wish to communicate a valid DDescription for a code it may be communicated as:
+Where a term of a valid description for the communicated SNOMED CT ConceptId has been selected to make the originating record entry, or where communicating parties wish to communicate a valid description for a code it may be communicated as:

 CD.displayName - subject to the rules of the terminology, e.g. by use of a designated reference set that specifies the term to be selected for each code: